Nomadic Backpacker

 Well if I wasn't allowed to walk through I would just stand there and wait for a ride.
 They sure love making things difficult here!

 I got a ride pretty quickly.
-He took me to Chetumal, dropping me off at BanCoppel where I took out some money, as they have the lowest ATM withdrawal fees in Mexico.
+He took me to Chetumal, dropping me off at BanCoppel where I took out some money, as they are one of the best ATMs to use in mexico

 Back in Mexico after 4 months away (photo from Chetumal):